Updated June 8th, 2022.

 - Submit one or more high quality images of each item (1000x1000 pixels or larger)

-- Accurately describe each item you post on Artsy, including, but not limited to, the name of the Artist or creator, title, date, medium, dimensions, and physical condition of each item (we may reformat the images and data you provide to accommodate the format of Artsy’s webpages).
+- Accurately describe each item you post on Artsy, including, but not limited to, the name of the Artist or creator, title, date, medium, dimensions, and physical condition of each item, for example, if a work is being sold unstretched, please disclose that in the additional information field. (we may reformat the images and data you provide to accommodate the format of Artsy’s webpages).